About the Festival

 Allyce Torres, Company Manager

 Allyce is an actor, teaching artist, and activist from San Diego, California.
 She fell in love with Something Marvelous when she played Gabriela in their 2014 production of References to Salvador Dalí Make Me Hot.
 Other recent credits include: Tea Flake in Chicago Danztheatre's Xtigone, as well as In Love and Warcraft and Estrella Cruz: The Junkyard Queen both at Halcyon Theatre.
 Allie is the director of Skin Deep, a theatrical initiative to aid those at risk for and struggling with eating disorders.
-She is a proud company member at Halcyon Theatre and is ecstatic to be continuing her work with Something Marvelous.
+She is ecstatic to be continuing her work with Something Marvelous.